Palace of Nakhchivan Khans

-Palace of Nakhchivan Khans (Naxçıvan xanlarının sarayı) is historical and architectural monument of the 18th century located in Nakhchivan.
+Palace of Nakhchivan Khans (Naxçıvan xanlarının sarayı; کاخ خانهای نخجوان) is historical and architectural monument of the 18th century located in Nakhchivan.
 The monument built in the style of the Nakhchivan-Maragha architectural school was the residence of the Nakhchivan khans before the early 20th century.
 At the end of the 18th century, the palace was built with the order of Nakhchivan khan, Ehsan Khan’s father Kelbali Khan Kangarli.
 The Khan Palace has been operating since April 1998 as Nakhchivan Carpet Museum.

 Design

 The Khan Palace is built on the western side of the palace complex with a 3600 m^{2} area, facing daylight as khan steep.
 The Khan Palace complex features a 42 x 8 m building, a newly built swimming pool, water well, green stripes, ornamental and fruit trees.
 The building is two floors.
 By the time the palace consisted of two separate sections.
 The southern section is intended for administrative work and reception of high-class guests, while the northern section is intended for khan's family.
 Entrance to sections was one of the corridors with two-storeyed balconies.
 Currently, only southern corridor is used because of the museum's location in the palace.
 An internal passage was created between the sections.
 The corridors go above the main façade.
 The stairs are surrounded by bricks and are fixed with wooden railings.

 The total area of the Khan Palace is 382 m^{2} and thickness of its walls vary from 60 cm to 1.1 m.
 The building was built with baked bricks of 20x20x5 cm.
 The windows have network styles and all rooms have all sizes of niches Nakhchivan residential houses used.
 There are 3 rooms on the 1st floor, 8 rooms (2 halls) on 2nd floor and 2 attics on the ornaments that are used as rooms.
 Both mansions have access to open balconies over the corridors.
 In the western part of the hall designed for guests, a 40 cm height stage type couch was built.
 The open windows of the wooden beam are decorated with nets and ceilings with small mirrors.
 Other walls of the hall have been designed with trunks, fountain and plot illustrations.
 In the course of many repairs and restoration works, the paintings were damaged or covered with plaster.
 The southern wall and its surroundings are decorated with geometrical shapes and mirror pieces.
 The building was warmed by two steamers placed on the walls.